Entering the European market for dried ginger

 - Retail margin: 30-60%

-Here are a few examples of dried ginger available on select European markets:
+Here are a few examples of dried ginger available across Europe:

-The margins that you can receive as an exporter may differ.
-These margins are influenced by various factors such as:
+The margins you can obtain as an exporter may differ.
+These are influenced by factors such as:

 Margins and profits can be higher for you as an exporter if you are able to add value locally.
 For example, by further processing or certification, you can create a competitive edge and benefit more.

-- See the websites of Spices Board India, Nedspice and ITC Trade Map for up to date information on national and international prices for ginger.
+- See the websites of Spices Board India, Nedspice and International Trade Centre: Market Price Information for up to date information on national and international prices for ginger.

 - Establish long-lasting relationships with your buyers.
 Buyers are willing to pay higher prices to suppliers that are able to help secure supply and comply with delivery times as well as food safety requirements.
 They will also be more willing to invest in your partnership.